 Since the implementation of the orderly resolution of Dexia group and along with the disposal of its viable franchises, the group has been managing the remaining assets in runoff.
-These assets mainly comprise long-term exposures to the public sector and sovereigns, the final amortisation of which will extend beyond 2030.
+These assets mainly comprise long-term exposures to the public sector, sovereigns, etc. the final amortisation of which will extend beyond 2030.

 Since 2016, Dexia group has also been focusing on actively deleveraging its portfolio, in line with the management's strategy to accelerate the bank's downsizing.
-The pace of deleveraging slowed down in H1 2020 because of the outbreak of the coronavirus.
-The balance sheet was slightly up (0.7%) as a result of higher fair value elements and cash collateral that offset the effect of the deleveraging of the portfolio.
-The group's loan and bond portfolio decreased by \leq 5 billion (including sale of \leq 3 billion assets) to \leq 44 billion during the first half of the year, while it had declined by \leq 31 billion in full-year 20193.
-Despite the delay, Dexia intends to continue the implementation of its asset disposal programme of \in 13 billion.4
+The pace of deleveraging slowed down in 2020 because of the outbreak of the coronavirus.
+The group's loan and bond portfolio nonetheless decreased by ≤ 9 billion to ≤ 41 billion during 2020, corresponding to 70% of the targeted asset reduction to be achieved by 2022 under the plan validated by the Board of Directors on 19 July 2019.

-The portfolio's average quality is good (91% of the group's total credit exposures were investment grade as of the end of June 2020, of which 54% were rated A or above).
+The portfolio's average quality is good (91% of the group's total credit exposures were investment grade as of year-end 2020, of which 50% were rated A or above).
 However, single-name concentration is high, implying the risk of a significant impact on the group's capital in case of an impairment on a large exposure - all the more so since Dexia group has hardly any capacity to absorb credit losses with its recurring revenue.
 Dexia group has particularly high concentrations in the Italian and Spanish public sectors (see Exhibit 3).
-As of the end of June 2020, its exposure to the Italian public sector and the Italian sovereign represented 134% and 166%, respectively, of its Common Equity Tier 1 (CET1) capital, and its exposure to the Spanish public sector represented 51% of its CET1 capital.
+As of year-end 2020, its exposure to the Italian public sector and the Italian sovereign represented 122% and 149%, respectively, of its Common Equity Tier 1 (CET1) capital, and its exposure to the Spanish public sector represented 45% of its CET1 capital.

-In H1 2020, the cost of risk increased significantly to \notin 95 million (representing around 44 basis points [bps] of the group's loan and bond portfolio on an annualised basis) from a net provision release of \notin 265 million in full-year 2019.
-This increase was mainly driven by higher collective provisions because of the update of the macroeconomic scenarios used for the assessment of expected credit losses under IFRS 9, and, to a lesser extent, the classification into stage 2 of all counterparties that are likely to be weakened by the current crisis.
-Impaired assets amounted to \notin 655 million (representing around 1.5% of the group's loan and bond portfolio) as of the end of June 2020, 6.5% up from \notin 615 million as of year-end 2020.
-Despite the recent increase in the cost of risk, we believe that because of its focus on the public sector, Dexia group's assets will likely be more resilient in the current crisis than banks' loans to the private sector.
+In 2020, the cost of risk increased significantly to €169 million (representing around 41 basis points (bps) of the group's loan and bond portfolio) from a net provision release of €265 million in full-year 2019.
+Out of the total loan loss provisions of 2020, €96 million were directly linked to the Covid-19 crisis, 4 and €51 million were collective provisions on Tunisia.
+Impaired assets amounted to €556 million (representing around 1.4% of the group's loan and bond portfolio) as of the end of 2020, 9.6% down from €615 million at year-end 2019.
+Despite the increase in the cost of risk in 2020, we believe that because of its focus on the public sector, Dexia group's assets has been and will remain more resilient in the current crisis than banks' loans to the private sector.

-The Asset Risk score is adjusted three notches downwards to baa3 to factor in the high concentration risks and potential losses during the runoff.
+The Asset Risk score is adjusted four notches downwards to baa3 to factor in the high concentration risks and potential losses during the runoff.